postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/managing-apis.md

 You can discuss your APIs with collaborators in Postman, keeping the conversation in context and available to other stakeholders.
 Anyone with access to the API can comment.

 To leave a comment on an API, select __APIs__ in the sidebar, then select the API you want to comment on.
 Switch to comment mode, enter your comment, and **Add comment** to publish it.
+You can leave inline comments on the API schema by highlighting what you want to comment on.

+> You can't add comments to APIs with [multi-file API definitions](/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/#working-with-multi-file-api-definitions).

 [![API comment app](https://assets.postman.com/postman-docs/api-builder-add-comment-v9.jpg)](https://assets.postman.com/postman-docs/api-builder-add-comment-v9.jpg)

-> You can leave inline comments on the API schema by highlighting what you want to comment on.

 ### Formatting comments